6th Kentucky Volunteer Infantry U.S.

 PAGE 8

-we arrived at the old place before daybreak, which we previously had left, we pitched our tents the 9th May in the afternoon we were alarmed by heavy cannon fire in the distance, and went to the battlefield on the double quick, however, before we were quite there, the order came to turn around and we went back the same way, and went again to the same place we were the previous night, next morning the 10.
-May our whole division was formed in line of battle, and we expected an attack, we spent until 10 o’clock and advanced a little, but there was no enemy to find, we returned again when night fell and stayed until 12 without tents our regiment also came there on the 11. on picket, we now pitched our tents somewhat back in the woods, named Camp near Corinth miss.
-[Miss.], the time was spent there with camping etc. we still had to stand in line of battle each morning until night from 4 to 6 o’clock and drill, and sometimes we must come out at 2 o’clock in the night, the 17 May we were alerted through heavy cannonading in the distance that occurred on the left wing, our regiment was relieved from picket and we had to stand under arms until 5 o’clock in the evening.
-When suddenly general march blew, and the whole army was put in motion, we had to march at the double quick for two miles in dust and heat that was nearly suffocating we halted at a large open place, it had already begun to get dark and we camped there at the road and edge of the woods, the pickets maintained a continuous mutual fire on each another, the next day on Sunday the 18.
-May, 10 large siege guns which were 11 1/2 feet long came and 10 horses were hitched to each cannon they were immediately deployed in the open field and earthworks were made in front of them with earth and bushes.
-The 19th May we marched off. the army advanced and now built entrenchments 1 miles from our camp, from fence rails and ground, the following night it rained hard. our trenches on the whole were finished, We also had to stay there on picket and afterwards we
+We arrived at the old place before daybreak.
+We pitched our tents on May 9.
+In the afternoon we were alarmed by heavy cannon fire in the distance and went to the battlefield on the double quick; however, before we were quite there the order came to turn around and we went back the same way, and returned to the same place we were the previous night.
+The next morning, May 10, our whole division was formed in line of battle and we expected an attack.
+We spent until 10 o’clock there and advanced a little, but there was no enemy to be found.
+We returned again when night fell and stayed until 12 o'clock without tents.
+Our regiment also went there on picket on the 11th .
+We now pitched our tents somewhat back in the woods, it was named Camp near Corinth, Miss.
+[Miss.]; the time there was spent with camping, etc. We still had to stand in line of battle each morning until night from 4 to 6 o’clock and drill, and sometimes we had to go out at 2 o’clock in the morning.
+May 17 we were alerted through heavy cannonading in the distance that occurred on the left wing.
+Our regiment was relieved from picket duty and we had to stand under arms until 5 o’clock in the evening.
+Suddenly general march blew and the whole army was put in motion.
+We had to march at the double quick for two miles in dust and heat that was nearly suffocating.
+We halted at a large open place.
+It had already begun to get dark and we camped there at the road and edge of the woods.
+The pickets maintained a continuous mutual fire on each another.
+The next day, Sunday, May 10, 10 large siege guns, which were 11 1/2-feet-long arrived; 10 horses were hitched to each cannon.
+They were immediately deployed in the open field and earthworks were constructed in front of them with earth and bushes.
+May 19, we marched off.
+The army advanced and built entrenchments from fence rails and earth 1 mile from our camp.
+The following night it rained hard.
+Overall our trenches were finished, We had to remain there on picket and afterwards we

 PAGE 9

-built huts from brushwood, however, were soaking wet in the morning then a few from each company were sent to the camp in order to pick up some coffee and crackers and also coats and blankets, toward evening we were relieved and as long as we were there came on picket every 2 or 3 days 23 May, while on picket by the entrenchments I was promoted to sergeant where it rained the whole day, the 27. we came on picket again, we were relieved and were about half way back to camp, when the order came to turn back, we threw all our blankets on a pile, and marched a mile beyond our first entrenchments, shooting at one another during the whole day with cannon and rifle fire blowing in between, sometimes also very loud, they deployed us in an open field where we had to spend the whole day from 9 o’clock in the morning the sun was so hot we could barely hold up, the 29 May they put us to work again, and we had to make new entrenchments in an open field in the greatest heat, one mile from the first, they were finished at 4 o’clock in the afternoon and we built huts there in the open field from foliage. the 30 May at 7 o’clock in the morning, we saw a thick black smoke in the area Where Corinth was located, and immediately after that bombs exploded on the land and for a short time there was a perfect thunder, this was the Rebels munitions warehouse which they themselves had set on fire, before they abandoned Corinth, immediately the order arrived to march off and we marched into Corinth and into the camp of the departed Rebels and entrenchments that were all abandoned, the inhabitants had fled. where several afterwards then came back, enough foodstuffs lay generously everywhere where the enemy had camped.
-We had e.g., flour, molasses vinegar, bread, roasted rye corn for coffee, tents, rifles and all kinds of other things, the prettiest furniture and glassware lay all around destroyed, the railroad depot and some other houses they had burned before they left we stayed there until evening, where prisoners were still were being brought in, and also a nice secessionist flag was burned.
+built huts from brushwood.
+Nevertheless we were soaking wet in the morning.
+A few from each company were sent back to the camp to pick up some coffee and crackers, and also coats and blankets.
+Toward evening we were relieved and for as long as we were there came on picket every 2 or 3 days.
+May 23, while serving as pickets by the entrenchments, I was promoted to sergeant.
+It rained the whole day.
+The 27th. we served as pickets again.
+After we were relieved and were about half way back to our camp, the order came to turn around.
+We threw all our blankets in a pile and marched a mile beyond our first entrenchments, exchanging fire the whole day, with cannon and rifle fire blowing in between, sometimes very loudly.
+They deployed us in an open field where we had to spend the whole day from 9 o’clock in the morning.
+The sun was so hot that we could barely hold up.
+May 29 they put us to work again, and we had to make new entrenchments in an open field in the greatest heat, one mile from the first.
+They were finished at 4 o’clock in the afternoon and we built huts there in the open field from foliage.
+May 30 at 7 o’clock in the morning we saw a thick black smoke in the area where Corinth was located.
+Immediately after that bombs exploded there and for a short time there was a perfect thunder.
+This was the Rebels' munitions warehouse, which they themselves had set on fire before they abandoned Corinth.
+Immediately the order arrived to march off and we marched into Corinth and into the camp of the departed Rebels and their entrenchments that were all abandoned.
+The inhabitants had fled.
+Afterwards several came back.
+Foodstuffs lay abundantly everywhere where the enemy had camped.
+We had e.g., flour, molasses vinegar, bread, roasted rye corn for coffee, tents, rifles and all kinds of other things.
+The prettiest furniture and glassware lay all around destroyed.
+They also had set fire to the railroad depot and some other houses before they left.
+We stayed there until evening.
+Prisoners were still were being brought in and a nice secessionist flag was burned.

 PAGE 10